Eighteenth Dynasty of Egypt: Gallery of images

 Ahmose I. Though he was called the founder of the 18th dynasty, he was the brother of Kamose, the last pharaoh of the 17th dynasty.
 During his reign, he expelled the Hyksos from Lower Egypt and brought the Nile Delta under his control, politically unifying Egypt once again.

 Amenhotep I gained the throne after his two elder brothers had died.
 He was the son of Ahmose and Ahmose-Nefertari.
 He was succeeded by Thutmose I who married his daughter, Ahmose.

 Amenhotep I with his mother, Ahmose-Nefertari.
 Both royals are credited with opening a workmen's village at Deir el-Medina.
 Deir el-Medina housed the artisans and workers of the pharaohs tombs in the Valley of the Kings, from the 18th to 21st dynasties.
 Amenhotep I and his mother were deified and were the village's principal gods.

 Thutmose I. A military man, he came to power by marrying the sister of Amenhotep I, or may have been his son to a secondary wife.
 During his reign, he pushed the borders of Egypt into Nubia and the Levant.
 He is credited with the starting the building projects in what is now the temple of Karnak.

 Sketch from temple relief of Thutmose II.
 Considered a weak ruler, he was married to his sister Hatshepsut.
 He named Thutmose III, his son as successor, but Thutmose III was too young to rule at his father's death and thus his stepmother Hatshepsut was his regent.
 Hatshepsut and Thutmose II had a daughter, Neferure.

 Hatshepsut.
 Daughter of Thutmose I, she ruled jointly as her stepson Thutmose III's co-regent.
-She soon took the throne for herself, and declared herself pharaoh.
-While there were other female rulers and regents before her, she is the only one who used the symbolic beard.
+She was the second known female pharaoh of Egypt, after Sobekneferu of 12th Dynasty.

 Thutmosis III, a military man and member of the Thutmosid royal line is commonly called the "Napoleon of Egypt".
 His conquests of the Levant brought Egypt's territories and influence to its greatest extent.
 He also built numerous monuments, most famously his Festival Hall and "botanical garden" at Karnak, and ordered the construction of the city of Napata in Nubia.